lucilands/CLog/README.md

 # CLog
-CLog is a simple header-only logging library for C and C++.
+CLog is a simple STB-style header-only logging library for C and C++.

 ## Features:
  - Six logging levels